phst/rules_elisp/documentation/elisp_defs.md

 See the [ERT
 manual](https://www.gnu.org/software/emacs/manual/html_node/ert/How-to-Write-Tests.html)
 for details.
 The generated test binary loads all source files and executes all tests like `ert-run-tests-batch-and-exit`.

 You can restrict the tests to be run using the `--test_filter` option.
 If set, the value of `--test_filter` must be a Lisp expression usable as an [ERT test selector](https://www.gnu.org/software/emacs/manual/html_node/ert/Test-Selectors.html).
+You can also restrict the tests to be run using the `skip_tests` and `skip_tags` rule attributes.
+These restrictions are additive, i.e., a test only runs if it’s not suppressed by either facility.

 **ATTRIBUTES**